 Covid-19 helped in boosting frozen food sales

-As everywhere else in the world, China was also fighting the Covid-19 wirus outbreak.
-One of the most critical factors of frozen food markets’ rapid development were lockdowns, that made people stay at home without any way to go shopping or eat out.
-This resulted in a higher market demand on cold stored food with prolonged shelf life, as no one never knew how long each lockdown will last.
-Frozen product’s market scale started growing in 2020 and is continuously growing ever since.
+As everywhere else in the world, China was also fighting the Covid-19 virus outbreak.
+One of the most critical factors of frozen food markets’ rapid development was lockdowns, which made people stay at home without any way to go shopping or eat out.
+This resulted in a higher market demand for cold stored food with prolonged shelf life, as no one ever knew how long each lockdown will last.
+The frozen product market scale started growing in 2020 and is continuously growing ever since.